silverstripe/silverstripe-framework/docs/en/reference/templates.md

 To refer to the current page's `Title` property inside the loop, you can do `$Up.Title`.
 More about `Up` later.

-`Me` can be used to refer to the current object context the template is rendered with.
+`$Me` can be used to refer to the current object context the template is rendered with.

 ### Position Indicators